-Selectively import Nastran Output2 data into IMAT, previewing the Output2 contents.
+Selectively import Nastran Output2 data into IMAT, previewing the Output2 contents

 IMAT+Modal offers significant functionality that extends IMAT's capabilities for the modal test engineer.
 IMAT+Modal is a collection of utilities that aids in test planning and postprocessing of test data.
-It includes methods for pretest analysis, allowing users to optimally select accelerometer locations for a modal test.
-It also provides procedures for reducing a full finite element model (FEM) down to the test-measured degrees of freedom, as well as parameter estimation utilities for extracting mode shapes from the test data.
-The IMAT+Modal toolbox comprises several components, including the Test-Analysis Model Toolkit (TAMKIT), the Genetic Algorithm (GA), selectASET, and the Modal Test Kit (MTK).
-Users can perform modal parameter identification with AFPoly using the Alias-Free Polyreference algorithm, as well as with SDOFit using a single-degree-of-freedom method.
+It includes methods for pretest analysis, allowing users to optimally select accelerometer locations for a modal test, as well as procedures for reducing a full finite element model (FEM) to the test-measured degrees of freedom, and it also provides parameter estimation utilities for extracting mode shapes from the test data.
+The IMAT+Modal toolbox comprises several components, including the Test-Analysis Model Toolkit (TAMKIT), the Modal Test Kit (MTK), and two accelerometer selection capabilities: the Genetic Algorithm (GA) and selectASET.
+Users can perform modal parameter identification with OPoly using a Laplace and z-domain orthogonal polyreference algorithm as well as with SDOFit using a single-degree-of-freedom method.
 The functionality provided by IMAT+Modal makes the entire modal test process more efficient.